jundalisay/sp/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3d.md

 ---
-title: "Humanity versus self-command Simplified"
+title: "The Influences and Authority of Conscience"
-heading: "Chapter 3b"
+heading: "Chapter 3d"
-description: "Humanity is a gentle virtue, self-command is an austere virtue."
+description: "The Eye of the Impartial Spectator"
-date: 2015-09-10
+date: 2015-09-18
 c: "indigo"
 writer:
   name: Adam Smith